|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 1 x 140mm deck gun

-On March 8, 1942 off Wellington launched their E14Y Glen floatplane piloted by by W/O Fujita Nobuo that overflew the city and returned safely.
-Afterwards, proceeded to Auckland and during the night of March13, 1942 the same floatplane piloted by W/O Fujita Nobuo over flew the city and returned safely.
+On March 8, 1942 off Wellington launched E14Y Glen piloted by W/O Fujita Nobuo that overflew the city and returned safely.
+Afterwards, proceeded to Auckland.
+On March 13, 1942 during the night the same floatplane piloted by W/O Fujita Nobuo flies over the city and returns safely.

 On October 4, 1942, I-25 sinks tanker SS Camden off Coos Bay on the southern coast of Oregon.